mwadhwa2000/MultiLayer-Perceptron/README.md

 # MultiLayer-Perceptron
-MLP from scratch in Python
+MLP from scratch in Python.
+The code is written in Jupyter Notebook format with all comments and reference links mentioned in text cells.